What Is the Difference Between a Wallaby and a Kangaroo?

 Wallabies feature much more ornate fur than their kangaroo cousins.
 Kangaroos are more likely to feature a uniform coat of a somewhat muted color, such as grey or brown.

-Wallaby, on the other hand, is more likely to have more than one color on its coat.
+On the other hand, a Wallaby is more likely to have more than one color on its coat.
 You can even distinguish Some wallaby species based on their glossy coats.

 Teeth

-Yes, nobody expects that you’ll walk up to a marsupial and ask it to open its mouth for you can inspect its teeth.
+Nobody expects you to walk up to a marsupial and ask it to open its mouth so you can inspect its teeth.

-However, teeth have been found to be a key distinguishing feature for these two hopping animals.
+However, teeth are a key distinguishing feature for these two hopping animals.

-In fact, it has been discovered that scientists make use of teeth to help identify different fossils.
-Wallaby possesses flat teeth that they use to grind up leaves found in the forest habitat.
+It has been discovered that scientists use teeth to help identify different fossils.
+Wallabies possess flat teeth that they use to grind up leaves found in the forest habitat.

-Kangaroos, on the other hand, mostly live off grasses and possess curved teeth that help them slice stalks of grass in their mouth.
+Conversely, Kangaroos mostly live off grasses and possess curved teeth that help them slice grass stalks in their mouth.

 Age

-You can not tell the age of any of both animals by looking at them.
+You can not tell the age of both animals by looking at them.

-However, wallaby has typically had a much shorter lifespan than their kangaroo brothers, living between 11 and 14 years on average.
+However, wallabies typically have a much shorter lifespan than their kangaroo brothers, who live between 11 and 14 years on average.

-Kangaroo, however, has a significantly longer lifespan, averaging a lifespan of around 20 and 25 years.
+Kangaroo, however, has a significantly longer lifespan, averaging around 20 and 25 years.

 Pademelon

-If you have ever spotted a small critter that resembles a wallaby, but you just weren’t quite right, there is a chance that you saw a pademelon!
+If you have ever spotted a small critter resembling a wallaby but weren’t quite right, you may have seen a pademelon!

 These are lesser-known marsupials that look a bit like a baby wallaby with a quokka-like head.